top of page

 Co-produced by Brian Reitzell and Kevin Shields.

 An instrumental version of this Genesis song was created to accompany Elizabeth Price’s 2012 video installation, West Hinder, based on a real event in 2002 in which a boat load of cars in transit fell into the sea.
-The witty video imaginess them becoming sentient.
+The witty video imagines them becoming sentient.
 She was won the Turner Prize in 2014.

 ‘Last Summer’ – Brian Reitzell: organ